 Chase’s comment suggests that a number of important Northerners recognized that emancipation might prompt a slave uprising.
-In point of fact, President Lincoln was among them.
+In fact, President Lincoln was among them.

 On September 13, 1862 a delegation of Chicago abolitionists visited the White House to urge immediate emancipation.
 Lincoln first clarified that he did not object to their proposal based upon any argument that he lacked the legal authority to do so.
 Next he added that he did not object based upon the possibility that it could lead to a bloody slave uprising in the South.
 Whatever the moral benefits—or immoral consequences—of emancipation he considered the matter to be exclusively a war measure.

 Understand, I raise no objections against it [the delegation’s emancipation proposal] on legal or constitutional grounds, for, as commander-in-chief of the army and navy, in time of war I suppose I have a right to take any measures which may best subdue the enemy; nor do I urge objections of a moral nature, in view of possible consequences of insurrection and massacre at the South.
-I view this matter as a practical war-measure, to be decided on according to the advantages and disadvantages it my offer to the suppression of the rebellion.
-(Italics added.)
+I view this matter as a practical war-measure, to be decided on according to the advantages and disadvantages it may offer to the suppression of the rebellion.
+[Italics added.]

 Such an uprising would almost certainly have compelled Confederate soldiers to desert in order to go home to protect their families.
 Even if they were among the 70% of families that did not own slaves, such a rebellion could trigger a race war.
 The danger was most threatening in states like South Carolina, Louisiana, and Mississippi where slaves represented over half, or nearly half, of the population.
 The Confederacy would have little chance of surviving a widespread servile insurrection that would require it to fight both the slaves and the Union armies.

-Grosvenor Lowery, a US Treasury Department lawyer who wrote legal pamphlets supporting the expansion of the president’s wartime powers, opined that nobody could predict a slave rebellion.
-However, he added, that if a “servile resurrection …ensu[ed]” the rebels could only blame themselves.
-Essentially, Lowery argued for Lincoln that emancipation was legal as a war measure, which the government should use to win the war even at the risk of a Southern slave rebellion.
+Grosvenor Lowery, a U. S. Treasury Department lawyer who wrote legal pamphlets supporting the expansion of the president’s wartime powers, opined that nobody could predict a slave rebellion.
+However, he added, that if a “servile resurrection . . . ensu[ed]” the rebels could only blame themselves.
+Essentially, Lowery argued for Lincoln that emancipation was a legal war measure, which the government should use to win the war even at the risk of a Southern slave rebellion.
 In legal terms, Grosvenor echoed Lincoln’s points to the delegation of Chicago abolitionists a little over a week before the president issued the Preliminary Emancipation Proclamation.
 Essentially, Grosvenor and Lincoln claimed the action was a legal wartime measure but conceded it had both moral—and potentially immoral—ramifications.